radfordm-osu/radfordm-osu.github.io/valvevr/ui/main-menu/readme.md

 Optional - To give the scene an icon in the main menu, add a PNG image named 'icon' to the scene folder created in step 1.
 In the inspector, change the TEXTURE TYPE field to 'Sprite (2D and UI)' then select 'Apply'.

-Once these steps are completed, the scene will automatically be added to the scenarios list when a the application is run.
+Once these steps are completed, the scene will automatically be added to the scenarios list when the application is run.

 ## Public Methods
 ### NextPage():